Empanadas Abiertas de Humita (Creamy Corn Empanadas)

-Heat 2 tablespoons butter in a skillet over medium heat; cook and stir spring onions until tender, 3 to 5 minutes.
+- Heat 2 tablespoons butter in a skillet over medium heat; cook and stir green onions until tender, 3 to 5 minutes.
 Add corn, salt, pepper, and nutmeg; cook and stir until heated through, about 2 minutes.
 Remove skillet from heat.

 - Heat 3 tablespoons butter in a saucepan over medium heat; add flour and cook, stirring with a wooden spoon, until a paste forms, about 1 minute.
 Slowly pour in milk, whisking constantly, and cook until a thick sauce forms and starts to bubble, 2 to 3 minutes.
 Add half of the Parmesan cheese and stir until smooth; remove from heat.
 Stir sauce into corn mixture.

 - Fill pastry with corn mixture and top each with remaining Parmesan cheese.

 - Bake in the preheated oven until golden, about 15 minutes.

 - To make pasty-like 'closed' empanadas, spoon one big dollop of the sweet corn mixture in the center of the empanada pastry round.
 Fold the dough over in half to enclose the filling.
 Use a fork to press and seal the edges.
 Brush with beaten egg and bake at 400 degrees F (200 degrees C) until golden.

 Per Serving: 224 calories; 9.4 31.1 6.4 18 377 Full nutrition